elixir-lang/elixir/README.md

     bin/elixirc hello.ex -o .

-Notice that some .beam files were added to the current directory with the compiled code.
+Notice that a .beam file was added to the current directory with the compiled code.
 We can execute it by invoking the method `world` in the module `Hello` in the same directory:

     bin/elixir -e "Hello.world"